 Formerly called Community Day, West Vancouver’s Bridge Festival is a 2-day event with family-friendly activities and live music at Ambleside Park in June.

 West Vancouver Community Day used to be an annual 1-day event.
 New for 2019, it was renamed as the Bridge Festival and now runs for two days.
-2020 dates are June 5th and 6th.
+2020 dates were supposed to be June 5th and 6th.

 Bridge Festival at Ambleside